Support to build your coaching skills and practice

 About me

 I'm Scott Foley, for over 15 years I’ve been helping people face challenges in their work, make a greater impact in their organisation, develop their leadership skills, and find career fulfilment.
 In addition to my coaching work I provide coaching supervision, helping coaches and career practitioners in providing the best support and challenge they can to their clients.
-I'm a member of the Association for Coaching and Association of coaching Supervisors, and bring to our sessions experience of supervising coaches in a wide range of niches.
+I'm a member of the Association for Coaching, and bring to our sessions experience of supervising coaches in a wide range of niches.

 Scott Foley Coaching profile photo